KeminaPera/Effective-Java-/di-3-zhang-dui-suo-you-dui-xiang-du-tong-yong-de-fang-fa/di-10-tiao-ff1a-fu-gai-equals-fang-fa-shi-qing-zun-shou-tong-yong-yue-ding.md

 ColorPoint p3 = new ColorPoint(1, 2, Color.BLUE);
 ```

-Now p1.equals\(p2\) and p2.equals\(p3\) return true,

-while p1.equals\(p3\) returns false, a clear violation of transitivity.

-The first two comparisons are “color-blind,” while the third takes

-color into account.

-Also, this approach can cause infinite recursion: Suppose there are

-two subclasses of Point, say ColorPoint and SmellPoint, each with thissort of equals method.
-Then a call

-to myColorPoint.equals\(mySmellPoint\) will throw a StackOverflowError.
+Now p1.equals\(p2\) and p2.equals\(p3\) return true, while p1.equals\(p3\) returns false, a clear violation of transitivity.
+The first two comparisons are “color-blind,” while the third takes color into account.
+Also, this approach can cause infinite recursion: Suppose there are two subclasses of Point, say ColorPoint and SmellPoint, each with thissort of equals method.
+Then a call to myColorPoint.equals\(mySmellPoint\) will throw a StackOverflowError.
 So what’s the solution?
-It turns out that this is a fundamental

-problem of equivalence relations in object-oriented

-languages.
-There is no way to extend an instantiable class

-and add a value component while preserving

-the equals contract, unless you’re willing to forgo the benefits of

-object-oriented abstraction.

-You may hear it said that you can extend an instantiable class and

-add a value component while preserving the equals contract by

-using a getClass test in place of the instanceof test in

-the equals method:
+It turns out that this is a fundamental problem of equivalence relations in object-oriented languages.
+There is no way to extend an instantiable class and add a value component while preserving the equals contract, unless you’re willing to forgo the benefits of object-oriented abstraction.
+You may hear it said that you can extend an instantiable class and add a value component while preserving the equals contract by using a getClass test in place of the instanceof test in the equals method:

 ```
 // Broken - violates Liskov substitution principle (page 43)
+@Override
-@Override public boolean equals(Object o) {
+public boolean equals(Object o) {
     if (o == null || o.getClass() != getClass())
         return false;
     Point p = (Point) o;
     return p.x == x && p.y == y;
 }
 ```

-This has the effect of equating objects only if they have the same

-implementation class.
-This may not seem so bad, but the

-consequences are unacceptable: An instance of a subclass

-of Point is still a Point, and it still needs to function as one, but it

-fails to do so if you take this approach!
-Let’s suppose we want to

-write a method to tell whether a point is on the unit circle.
-Here is

-one way we could do it:
+This has the effect of equating objects only if they have the same implementation class.
+This may not seem so bad, but the consequences are unacceptable: An instance of a subclass of Point is still a Point, and it still needs to function as one, but it fails to do so if you take this approach!
+Let’s suppose we want to write a method to tell whether a point is on the unit circle.
+Here is one way we could do it:

 ```
-// Initialize unitCircle to contain all Points on the unit circleprivate static final Set<Point> unitCircle = Set.of( new Point( 1, 0), new Point( 0, 1),
+// Initialize unitCircle to contain all Points on the unit circleprivate static final Set<Point> unitCircle = Set.of(
+                                new Point( 1, 0), new Point( 0, 1),
                                 new Point(-1, 0), new Point( 0, -1));
 public static boolean onUnitCircle(Point p) {
     return unitCircle.contains(p);
 }
 ```

-While this may not be the fastest way to implement the

-functionality, it works fine.
-Suppose you extend Point in some

-trivial way that doesn’t add a value component, say, by having its

-constructor keep track of how many instances have been created:
+While this may not be the fastest way to implement the functionality, it works fine.
+Suppose you extend Point in some trivial way that doesn’t add a value component, say, by having its constructor keep track of how many instances have been created:

 ```
 public class CounterPoint extends Point {
     private static final AtomicInteger counter = new AtomicInteger();
     public CounterPoint(int x, int y) {
         super(x, y);
         counter.incrementAndGet();
-} p
+    }
-ublic static int numberCreated() { return counter.get(); }
+    public static int numberCreated() {
+        return counter.get();
+    }
 }
 ```